 Duration of the Course

 The length of time it takes to complete the course depends on your other commitments.
 There are approximately 150 hours of work in the course.
+As a general guideline most students complete the course within 3-6 months.
 You have 6 months to complete the course.
-As a general guideline most students complete the course within 3-6 months, however if more time is required this is not a problem.
-This must be arranged before the 6 months expires.

 Award of Certificate